libsabl/context-js/docs/DOCS.md

 #### Using `withContext` and `getContext`

-`withContext` and `getContext` are useful for integrating the context pattern into an existing codebase where it is not possible or practical to change the signatures of many existing functions are APIs.
+`withContext` and `getContext` are useful for integrating the context pattern into an existing codebase where it is not possible or practical to change the signatures of many existing functions or APIs.
 A prime use case is to incorporate the context pattern into existing service middleware patterns such as those used by express.
 The following example adds a very simple inline middleware to attach a root context to each request.
 That context can then be retrieved and used in any downstream middleware or endpoint.

 ```ts
 import { Context, withContext, getContext } from '@sabl/context';